rujma/ilock/README.md

-iLock - a two factor authentication smart lock
-RFID and face identification
+iLock - a two factor authentication smart lock: RFID and face identification with local database
-Local database